 Courtesy of The Modern Proper

-Whether you’re a bona fide at-home chef or you’ve done most of your cooking in the microwave up until now, you’ll want to make sure your knife game is up to par.
+Whether you’re a bona fide at-home chef or you’ve done most of your cooking in the microwave up until now, you’ll want to make sure your knife game is up to par—here are a few more essentials chefs recommend.
 It’s so easy to pick up any knife in your drawer and use it for anything from chopping tomatoes to boning a chicken, but any good chef knows that each food and each type of knife cut requires a specific knife.
 After all, using a serrated bread knife to julienne asparagus or trying to slice a baguette with a boning knife might prove a tad difficult.
 If that’s news to you, don’t worry—we’ll explain.

 The workhorse of your kitchen, the chef’s knife is meant to tackle just about any job, from chopping tough kale to shaving garlic.
 It’ll make dicing your steak tartare a breeze and serve you well for anything from julienning to mincing ginger.
 If you only buy one good quality knife, this should be it.